kostasafe/Real-Time-Chat-Platform/README.md

 	- `WS /chat/ws/{room}` — accepts WebSocket connections and broadcasts messages to clients in the same room These are implemented in [backend/app/main.py](backend/app/main.py), [backend/app/routers/health.py](backend/app/routers/health.py), [backend/app/routers/auth.py](backend/app/routers/auth.py), and [backend/app/routers/chat.py](backend/app/routers/chat.py).
 - Frontend: a Vite + React app with a login/signup experience in `src/App.tsx` that stores the access token locally, connects to the backend over WebSockets, and displays incoming messages live.
 - Data layer: the backend uses SQLite via SQLAlchemy, and a local `chat.db` file is created automatically when the app starts.
+Set `DATABASE_URL` to use a different database URL.
+Set `SECRET_KEY` and optionally `ACCESS_TOKEN_EXPIRE_MINUTES` to configure JWT authentication.

 **Local development — Backend (Windows PowerShell)**
 1. Create and activate a virtual environment (optional but recommended):